 A wide outsole design helps ensure wearers are perfectly stable as they lift weights or perform high-intensity

 interval workouts.
 The snug engineered upper delivers structural support, and the fitted sock-like ankle collar helps provide lateral stability.
-Reviewers were impressed with how supportive and stable the Free Train felt and agreed that the sneaker was stable in all directions.
+Reviewers were impressed with how supportive and stable the Nike Free Train Virtue felt and agreed that the sneaker was stable in all directions.

 The gym sneaker features a drop height of 5mm.
 Not quite zero, the 5mm drop keeps users fairly close to the ground without sacrificing protection.
 The lower drop also contributes to the overall stable ride provided by the Free Train.

 - Men’s only design

 - Support focused gym trainer

 - Tri-Star Flex Grooves consist of triangular outsole pods for outstanding flexibility

 - Rubber outsole nodes provide traction

 - Wide outsole design for stability

 - Sturdy engineered design

 - Dynamic stretch panels for a flexible feel and supportive fit

 - Flywire upper technology for support and stability

 - Sock-like ankle collar provides security and stretch

 The wide design allows for room to breathe, and the fabric ankle collar provides an added support element.
-The shoe is also ultra flexible, which adds to how comfortable it is.
+The Nike Free Train Virtue is also ultra flexible, which adds to how comfortable it is.
 The quality-built Nike shoe’s durable construction should last for many workouts at the gym whether in your basement or down the street.